The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Conclusions

 \section{Conclusions}

-This paper has proven the exponential stability of the \textbf{CLS} consisting of the one-dimensional model of a stretched tube conveying fluid, with one end simply supported, via boundary control at the other end.
-Specifically we have shown that, when the tension in the tube is very much bigger than the fluid velocity, in the sense that $\gamma> \eta^2$, the addition, through the feedback relation \eqref{eq_06ssyy}, of small boundary damping represented by $\kappa>0$ does not destroy (and actually improves) the exponential stability of the \textbf{CLS}, even when flow is admitted -- i.e., when $\eta>0$.
-For the purpose of identifying larger parameter regions in which all vibrations die out exponentially fast as time goes to infinity and the tube neither buckles nor flutters, this is a physically interesting conclusion.
+This paper has proven the exponential stability of the $\mathbf{CLS}$ consisting of the one-dimensional model of a stretched tube conveying fluid, with one end simply supported, via boundary control at the other end.
+Specifically we have shown that when the tension in the tube is greater than the square of the fluid-flow velocity, in the sense that $\gamma> \eta^2$, the addition, through the feedback relation \eqref{eq_06ssyy}, of small boundary damping represented by $\kappa>0$ does not destroy (and actually improves) the exponential stability of the $\mathbf{CLS}$, even when flow is admitted -- i.e., when $\eta>0$.
+For the purpose of identifying larger parameter regions in which all vibrations die out exponentially fast and the tube neither flutters nor buckles, this is a physically interesting conclusion.

-In the proof process, a spectral approach has been followed involving a detailed analysis of the spectral properties (location and asymptotics of eigenvalues) and of the Riesz basisness for the eigenvectors of the operators involved.
-We have established, somewhat independently, the Riesz basisness of the eigenfunctions and eigenvectors in the spaces $\bm{L}_2\left(0,1\right)$ and $\mathbb{Y}$, respectively.
-We have also shown that the eigenvectors of the \textbf{CLS} operator $T$ constitute a Riesz basis for the energy space $\mathbb{X}$.
-Under these circumstances $T$ has spectrum-determined growth,

-and the spectrum of $T$ determines the energy decay rate $\varepsilon$ in \eqref{eq_05}, as has all been explained in Section \ref{sec2_3}; hence, since we proved $\varepsilon>0$, the exponential decay of the energy of solutions of the \textbf{CLS}, i.e.\ exponential stability of $T$.
+In the proof process, the so-called spectral approach has been followed involving a thorough analysis of the spectral properties and of the Riesz basisness for the eigenvectors of the spectral problems and operators involved.
+We have established, somewhat independently, the Riesz basisness of the eigenfunctions of the boundary-eigenvalue problem \eqref{eq_1sffss1} in the space $\bm{L}_2\left(0,1\right)$.
+We have also shown that the eigenvectors of the $\mathbf{CLS}$ operator $T$ constitute a Riesz basis for the state space $\mathbb{X}$.
+Under these circumstances the spectrum of the $\mathbf{CLS}$ operator determines the energy decay rate $\varepsilon$ in \eqref{eq_05}, as has all been explained in the paper; hence, since we have proven $\varepsilon>0$, the exponential decay of the energy of solutions of the $\mathbf{CLS}$, i.e.\ exponential stability of the $\mathbf{CLS}$.

 The boundary-eigenvalue problem \eqref{eq_1sffss1} considered in this paper belongs to the general class of boundary-eigenvalue problems with $\lambda$-dependent boundary conditions.
 Associated with \eqref{eq_1sffss1} and its linearisation \eqref{eq_1sffss1ss} have been the operator pencils